Non-perturbative effects of deep-strong light-matter interaction in a mesoscopic cavity-QED system

 We then make yet another approximation: we first switch off the intra-dimer hopping $T=0$ and then switch it on adiabatically.
 In the limit $T=0$ the Hamiltonian can be diagonalized exactly.
 The eigenstates are just the direct products of the eigenstates of $S_{1,z},S_{2,z}$, $|m_1,m_2\rangle =|m_1\rangle\otimes|m_2\rangle$.
 For each group of dimers there are $N_i+1$ distinct eigenvalues values $m_i=-N_i,-N_i+2\ldots N_i$.
 The ground state energy is then given by:

-In this case $E_{T=0}$ has local minima at points $q = m1 + m2 =-N,\dots,N$, in total there are $N+1$ minima.
+In this case $E_{T=0}$ has local minima at points $\omega q/\lambda = m_1 + m_2 =-N,\dots,N$, in total there are $N+1$ minima.
 For even $N$(odd number of minima), all minima are located at \IT{even} integer values of $\omega q/\lambda$ $(\dots,-4,-2,0,2,4,\dots)$, and there is a distinguished central minimum with $m=0$.
 For odd $N$ (even number of minima) they are also at integer points $(\dots,-3,-1,1,3,\dots)$ but \IT{the integers are odd, and} the minimum at $q=0$ is absent. \IT{At $T=0$ and $v_\text{ext}=0$ all $N+1$ minima in the BO surface are degenerate in energy.
 At finite $v_\text{ext}$ the number of degenerate valleys reduces to $N_1+1$, while the energies of the remaining $N_2$ minima acquire a linear dependence on $m_2$.
-This multi-valley structure of the BO surface controlled by $v_\text{ext}$ is at the core of the observed effect.}
+This multi-valley structure of the BO surface controlled by $v_\text{ext}$ is the root of the step-like behavior of the total polarization $P$.}

 \IT{The degeneracy of different minima is lifted by turning on the intra-dimer hopping $T$ which introduces coupling between states corresponding to different eigenstates of $S_z$ operator at the same $q$.} The operator $TS_x$ couples the states with $S_z$ projections which differ by $\pm 2$. \IT{Therefore} the correction to the energy starts from the second order and \IT{generically lowers the} ground state energy.
 Moreover, the correction due to the coupling between states with projections different by $2n$ (where $n$ is a positive integer) will be proportional to $(T/\lambda^2)^{n}$.
 Apparently for $v_{ext}=0$, the lowest energy corresponds to \IT{minima with smallest} $|q|$ ($q=0$ for even $N$ and $\omega q/\lambda=\pm 1$ for odd $N$).
 Indeed, \IT{for even $N$, the central minimum at $q=0$ acquires a downward shift that is by an amount $\sim(T/\lambda^2)^{\frac{N}{2}}$ larger compared to the shift of the neighbouring minima at $\omega q/\lambda=\pm 2$.} For odd $N$, the two degenerate \IT{central minima at} $\omega q/\lambda = \pm 1$ \IT{are} red shifted with respect to the \IT{closest minima at $\omega q/\lambda = \pm 3$ by an term} $\sim(T/\lambda^2)^{\frac{N-1}{2}}$.
 This simple analysis is confirmed by \IT{computing the BO energies numerically, see} lower panels in Figs.~\ref{fig:3+3_3+2_full} and \ref{fig:6+1_full}.